beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_3-Final_Project_and_Assessment/Module_3_3-Course_Warp_up/Lesson_3_3_1-GitHub_Copilot.md

 - Classes
 - Code structures

 Let's look at the features of GitHub Copilot.
 The first one is code auto-completion.
 Github Copilot Suggests whole lines or blocks of code based on the context of the code you are currently working on.
-It can complete entire functions clases, or other code structure.
+It can complete entire functions classes, or other code structure.

 Real-time suggestions:
 - Repetitive or standard code